 Multiple user accounts can manage a single Google My Business listing, which means that other users could make a change without your knowledge.
 Check with your team to see if user permissions have changed or anyone updated the page’s information.
 If you no longer have access to the dashboard, it is time to find out who does.

-Recovering Suspended Google My Business Pages
+Suspended Google My Business Pages

-Unfortunately, it’s possible to make a mistake that violates Google’s guidelines, which can cause your business to lose visibility on the map or even get removed entirely from the listings.
+It’s possible to make a mistake that violates Google’s guidelines, which can cause your business to lose visibility on the map or even get removed entirely from the listings.
 Your Google My Business page can be suspended for a wide variety of violations, as listed in the Google My Business Guidelines.
 If your page is suspended for suspicious activity, it will no longer appear in the search results.

 If a user on the GMB dashboard clicks “Remove Listing,” everything stays the same in the public search results and map listings; However, that user loses control over the page.
 See Google’s instructions if you want to intentionally remove your ability to manage a Google My Business listing.